On a Rankin-Selberg integral of three Hermitian cusp forms: Integral Representation and Dirichlet Series

 with $U_p$ the operator defined by

-and $p,q$ summed as in Corollary \ref{cor2}. \end{theorem} \begin{proof} We will start dealing with the third part of the inner product, using the decomposition of Proposition \ref{prop: eisenstein}.
-This can be written as(the summations are as above):
+and $p,q$ summed as in Corollary \ref{cor2}. \end{theorem} \begin{proof} From Proposition \ref{prop: eisenstein}, we can rewrite the Eisenstein series as a sum involving four summands.
+Clearly, $R_{F,G,h}(s)$ corresponds to the summand $\mathcal{E}^{k}([Z,W], F;s)$.
+We will now deal with the third one.
+This can be written as (the summations are as in Corollary \ref{cor2}):